I’m sharing three ideas on how to decorate vintage ironstone for Christmas.

 Here’s another place to tuck an ironstone plate.

-You can tuck an ironstone dessert plate into a bouquet of flowers or as shown below, put it into a sleigh poinsettia flower arrangement.
+You can tuck an ironstone dessert plate into a bouquet.

 It adds that special something that makes it look unique and unexpected.

-Those beautiful red and green ironstone plates are perfect to bring Christmas colors to your home.
+Beautiful red and green ironstone plates are perfect for bringing Christmas colors to your home.

 It’s a simple addition that is easy to incorporate.